 - Are there any issues with the Dynatrace HoloLens app that need to be addressed?

 I remember supporting our Dynatrace PERFORM APAC series this summer and our team in Austria had to remote into the local demo stations in the early morning hours for some troubleshooting, as the demo didn’t work as expected.
-We experienced some crashes and issues when connecting the HoloLens to the backend Dynatrace Tenant from where it pulled the data through our Dynatrace API to generate the amazing visualizations that you can see in the video.
+We experienced some crashes and issues when connecting the HoloLens to the backend Dynatrace Tenant from where it pulled the data through our Dynatrace API to generate the amazing visualizations.

 Troubleshooting these problems used to be painful.
 Our dev team had a couple of frustrating moments prior to bringing our HoloLens on tour.
 They couldn’t get answers to some of the basic questions when developing and operating software due to the limited monitoring capabilities of the HoloLens: